MartaKliuchnik/hospital-appointment-scheduler/README.md

 - clientId: The unique identifier of the client to be deleted.

+Optional query parameter:

+- hardDelete: If set to 'true', performs a hard delete instead of a soft delete.

 **Example Request**

-Description: A `DELETE` request to remove a specific client identified by clientId.
+Description: A `DELETE` request to soft delete a specific client identified by clientId.
 This request must include an authorization token for an admin user.

 ```